crosswalk-project/crosswalk-website/documentation/Samples/SIMD.md

 <img class='sample-thumb' src='assets/sampapp-icon-simd.png'>

-This sample provides shows how to use SIMD in a Crosswalk application.
-In this case, SIMD is used to draw an image of a Mandelbrot set.
+This sample provides shows how to use [SIMD](https://github.com/johnmccutchan/ecmascript_simd) in a Crosswalk application; in this case, to draw an image of a Mandelbrot set.
 The code is based on
 [this Mandelbrot animation project](https://github.com/PeterJensen/mandelbrot) by Intel's Peter Jensen and Ningxin Hu.

+**Note that Crosswalk has native support for SIMD on x86 architecture since version 5.34.104.0.
+You will need a version of Crosswalk with that version or later to be able to run this demo; and you will need a device with an Intel x86 chipset (emulated or physical).**

 The steps for setting up an environment for Crosswalk are explained in detail in the [Getting started](#documentation/getting_started)